zigzagg16/cariocamenu/README.md

 - If you **found a bug**, open an issue.
 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.
+- If you **use the control**, contact me to mention your app on this page.

 ## Installation